stemado/workshop1/README.md

 ##Using Node.js and MongoDB
 ######Presented on March 26, 2014
 ######Hosted by the Hallmark Digital Innovation Lab
-######Presented by Dywayne Johnson - Software Engineering & Development
+######Presented by Dywayne Johnson - Full Stack Software Engineer, Web Developer, Prototyper
 ######Email: djohnsonkc@gmail.com

 Agenda
 --------------

-In today’s workshop, we’ll use Node.js to build a simple Web app that serves web pages, exposes a REST API and persists data to a MongoDB database - all in the cloud, all for free!
+In today’s workshop, we’ll use Node to build a simple Web app that serves web pages, exposes a REST API and persists data to a MongoDB database - all in the cloud, all for free!
 For the web pages, we’ll use a simple HTML template and jQuery to make AJAX calls to our REST API.
 We’ll create a source code repository at GitHub.com and we’ll use Git to push changes to our source code repository.
-We’ll also use Git to deploy our app to Heroku, which will make our app publically accessible in the cloud.
+We’ll also use Git to deploy our app to Heroku, which will make our app publicly accessible in the cloud.

 Preparation
 --------------